NEONScience/NEON-Data-Skills/tutorials/lidar/extract-raster-data-R.md

     library(ggplot2)

     # set working directory to ensure R can find the file we wish to import and where
-    wd="~/Documents/data/" #This will depend on your local environment setwd(wd)
+    wd <- "~/Documents/data/" #This will depend on your local environment setwd(wd)

 Let's get started with the *insitu* vegetation data!